SuperMod Helping Hand Clamp (REV3)

 TLDR

-(1) Pick a base, then (2) print the 3mf file for a specific clamp.
+(1) Pick a base, (2) print the 3mf file for a specific clamp, then (3) use a file to smooth rough spots on moving parts.
 You can print just one clamp, or multiple variations of each one.
 Clamps contain all of their required printed parts in the 3mf file.
-The one exception is the sliding swivel clamp.

 Sorting Through Parts